Kangaroo Island: Shipwrecks and lighthouses

-Townships
+Settlements

 The biggest town on Kangaroo Island is Kingscote.
 Originally established at Reeves Point on 27 July 1836, it is South Australia's first colonial settlement.
 It was later suggested that Kingscote could serve as the capital of South Australia, but the island's resources were insufficient to support such a large community, so the settlement of Adelaide was chosen.

 There are several smaller towns on the island.
 Penneshaw, the second largest town on Kangaroo Island, has a population of around 300 and is located on the north eastern tip of the Dudley Peninsula, on the eastern end of the island.
 It contains the ferry terminal, which brings most of the visitors to the island, along with all the necessary freight to sustain the local population.
 Parndana, in the centre of the island, has a population of about 150, but most do not live in the town; they are sprawled within a few kilometres.
 The historic area to the south-east of the township, known as the Research Centre to locals, was home to the research station that was set up in the 1940s and 1950s to research the viability of agriculture in the area and still has a small settlement of about 20 people.

 American River, on the north coast between Kingscote and Penneshaw, has about 300 residents.
-Penneshaw and Parndana each have basic facilities, including a general store and fuel and are home to hotels.
+Penneshaw and Parndana each have basic facilities, including a general store and fuel, and are home to hotels.
 Facilities such as banking and large supermarkets are available in Kingscote and Penneshaw.

 Population

-According to the 2021 Census, the island has a population of 4,894.
+At the 2021 census, the island had a population of 4,894.

 Population growth has slowed in past years, with the attraction of mainland Australia for younger adults being the key factor.
 Censuses show the number of residents aged 55 and over increased from 24.1% in 2001 to 29.8% in 2006, 34.9% in 2011, 41% in 2016, and 43.5% in 2021.